This page is currently being updated and revised student notices will be published in due course.

 The guideline notes on this page provide detailed information on the different level of study, and will help you to choose the correct route for you.

-Please select a topic from the table below for more detailed information.
+Please select a topic below for more detailed information

 Students – Guidelines for Colleges

 Whilst the above guidelines set out the rules for an individual student INIS has also put in place guidelines for colleges who are offering courses to full time non – EEA students.